XunOuyang/LeetCode_LintCode/Binary_Search/README.md

     return -1;
 ```

 The template above cannot solve all the problems.
-For example, check 852.
-Peak Index in a Mountain Array